Prescription Act 1832

-The Prescription Act 1832 (c 71) is an Act of the Parliament of the United Kingdom concerning English land law, and particularly the method for acquiring an easement.
+The Prescription Act 1832 (2 & 3 Will.
+4. c.
+71) is an Act of the Parliament of the United Kingdom concerning English land law, and particularly the method for acquiring an easement.
 It was passed on 1 August 1832.

 History

 Common law prescription assumed continuous prescriptive rights from 1189 when the legal regime officially began, all time before which having been designated as time immemorial.
 The Prescription Act 1832 was written hastily as a response to a criticism by Jeremy Bentham, who proposed the complete elimination of common law.
 It practically supersedes common law prescription but does not actually invalidate it.